moralon2210/CT-BM-classification/README.md

 ### Mode 2: Inference Mode
-Run predictions on new CT images using a trained model > uses the data from Dataset/inference
+Run predictions on new CT images using a trained model > uses the data from Dataset/inference To run inference, you will need to place your model (pth file) under inference_model.
+File name should be best_model.pth.

 ```bash
 python main.py inference